Connect with others who understand.

 Written by Eli Sachse, RN

 Spinal muscular atrophy (SMA) is a rare genetic condition that causes a decline in muscle strength over time.
 SMA affects about 1 out of 10,000 people.
 The condition is classified by type, ranging from type 0 to type 4.
-Doctors classify SMA type depending on a person’s abilities and when their symptoms began.
+Different types of SMA are based on a person’s abilities and when their symptoms began.

-“Late-onset SMA” or “adult-onset SMA” usually refers to SMA type 3 (also called juvenile spinal muscular atrophy or Kugelberg-Welander disease) or SMA type 4.
-These types of SMA start to affect people later in life.
-For SMA type 3, symptoms begin to appear at any time between 18 months of age through adulthood.
-For SMA type 4, symptoms generally appear at any time after age 10.
+“Late-onset SMA” or “adult-onset SMA” usually refers to SMA type 3 or SMA type 4.
+These forms of SMA start to affect people later in life.
+Symptoms of SMA type 3 — also called juvenile spinal muscular atrophy or Kugelberg-Welander disease — can begin as early as 18 months old or as late as adulthood.
+For SMA type 4, symptoms generally appear when you are older than 30.

-Late-onset SMA affects about 35 percent of people with the condition — SMA type 3 accounts for about 30 percent and SMA type 4 affects less than 5 percent.
-People with late-onset SMA can have a wide variety of symptoms, and the disease can progress slower for some people than others.
+Late-onset SMA affects about 35 percent of people with SMA.
+SMA type 3 accounts for about 30 percent, and SMA type 4 affects less than 5 percent.
+People with late-onset SMA can have a wide variety of symptoms.
+The disease progresses slower for some people than others.
 These differences make outcomes nearly impossible to predict.

 New treatments are being developed to slow disease progression.
 People with SMA today will likely have different experiences than people with SMA years ago.
 It’s a complex condition, and many factors affecting treatment and symptom progression are changing quickly.
-What’s certain is that people with late-onset SMA can lead full lives, start families, and enjoy similar life expectancies as the rest of the population.
+What’s certain is that people with late-onset SMA can lead full lives, start families, and enjoy life expectancies similar to those of the rest of the population.

 Here are five facts to know about adult-onset SMA.